 HQN Rent Income Excellence Network News

-Each week Tony Newman and Sue Beasor, associates for The Rent Income Excellence Network (RIEN), go over the biggest and most relevant news stories, reports and publications of the past week for members, while providing their own analysis and comment.
+Each week, Tony Newman and Sue Beasor, associates for The Rent Income Excellence Network (RIEN), go over the biggest and most relevant news stories, reports and publications for members, while providing their own analysis and comment.

-For more expert analysis, briefings and best practice for those involved with income collection, tenant arrears, benefits and Universal Credit and customer support, be sure to join RIEN.
+For more expert analysis, briefings and best practice for those involved with income collection, tenant arrears, benefits, Universal Credit and customer support, be sure to join RIEN.
 You can find out more here.

 Members of RIEN can download the full weekly updates from Tony and Sue here.